Bekyee/E-Commerce-Sales-Analysis/README.md

 - GitHub: [@Bekyee](https://github.com/Bekyee)
 - LinkedIn: [Becky Wu](https://www.linkedin.com/in/bekcy-wu-699895398)

+*Aspiring Data Analyst with a background in Accounting, passionate about using data to solve business problems and improve financial efficiency.*

 ---

 ## Acknowledgments

 - Dataset provided by [UCI Machine Learning Repository](https://archive.ics.uci.edu/ml/datasets/online+retail)
 - Special thanks to the Kaggle community for making this dataset accessible
+- Original dataset collected by Dr. Daqing Chen, Director of Public Analytics group, Chongqing University, China

 ---

 ## Contact

 For any questions or collaboration opportunities, feel free to reach out via [LinkedIn](https://www.linkedin.com/in/bekcy-wu-699895398) or open an issue in this repository.

+---

+This project demonstrates proficiency in:
+- Data cleaning and preprocessing
+- Exploratory data analysis (EDA)
+- Customer segmentation using RFM analysis
+- Business insights extraction
+- Data visualization and storytelling